We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Water is traditionally introduced through a sippy cup.
 In this time period, as your child becomes more active, you may find that providing additional water in occasional instances is helpful.

+At this stage, you may have established a routine involving breakfast, lunch, and dinner, while introducing a variety of new foods.
 Due to the increased activity of your child, the reduced milk intake, and the varied food intake, water intake will naturally increase.